codeuniversity/code-resource-center/documentation/design.md

 More on that topic can be found at: [http://wiki.c2.com/?CouplingAndCohesion]

-For example, in Django the template system doesn't know about Web requests, the database layer knows nothing about how the data will be displayed and the view system allows for any template system a programmer uses.
+_An example of loose coupling and tight cohesion in Django is that the template system doesn't know about Web requests, the database layer knows nothing about how the data will be displayed and the view system allows for any template system a programmer uses._

 If one wants to use the REST framework approach, that is possible and the view can be handled by another application written in React or Vue, for example.

-This allows Django to be flexible, resuable and maintainable.
+This allows Django to be flexible, reusable and maintainable.
 Keeping modules simple is fundamental.

 ## Creating a virtual environment